Clara Hale: Hale's motivation

 Hale's father died when she was a baby.
 This left her mother alone to raise Hale and her four siblings.
 Her mother placed a very high importance on parenting and being available to her children during their development.
 She supported her children through cooking for others and also allowing boarders to stay in their home.
 It seems that Hale gained this same love and appreciation for parenting.
 Hale claimed that everything she was able to accomplish was due to her mother and the parenting that she witnessed as a child.

-Harlem was recognized for the amount of citizens living at poverty level, high unemployment rates, and unsanitary living conditions.
+Harlem was recognized for the number of citizens living at poverty level, high unemployment rates, and unsanitary living conditions.
 It was stated in the New York Herald at the time, that it was "…the poorest, the unhealthiest, the unhappiest and the most crowded single large section of New York".
 Growing up in Harlem, the mid 1900s didn't allow for a promising future.
 During this time period it was exceptionally hard to receive a good education.
 In 1962, 96 percent of Harlem's students were African American.
-Due to the racial issues at the time there were very few teachers who were willing to teach and provide the students with sufficient enough education.
+Due to the racial issues at the time there were very few teachers who were willing to teach and provide the students with sufficient education.
 According to test scores, by the end junior high level the majority of students were more than two and a half years behind the average New York City student.
 Hale recognized the importance that an education provided and also the need for an opportunity to receive one.

 Hale also put a great deal of value into her religious upbringing.
 She was raised as a part of a Baptist church.
 It can also be suggested that her faith in God and strong moral upbringing had a lot to do with the behavior that she displayed throughout her life.
 It was stated by Hale herself that through her childhood she faced many hard times but it was due to her Christian upbringing that she was able to succeed.
 One major accomplishment in Hale's life was being the first in her family to graduate from high school.
 This was not seen to be a regular occurrence during her time period but due to the morals and ethics that Hale had learned throughout her time in the church this was something she expected of herself.
 This advanced education may have also had part to do with the lifestyle that she would come to choose.
 It gave her an appreciation for ethnic and social class differences.